Thornton Road Community Centre

 The Community wing and facilities in Blackwood School, along with the activities that take place in church halls, all play an important role in the life of our community.

 So, how does Thornton Road Community Centre fit into this scenario?
 Our jigsaw logo, shown above, reflects that everyone is part of the same picture.
 We see the Centre as an excellent way of supplementing these existing activities.

-The current types of activities we provide include meetings for various groups, surgeries for politicians, Line Dancing classes, three weekly cafes, Exercise classes for older people, Ipad Help Sessions for older people, Citizens’ Advice Sessions, a Youth Club, an over 60s club and Housing Surgery.
+The current types of activities we provide include meetings for various groups, surgeries for politicians, Line Dancing classes, weekly cafes, Exercise classes for older people, Ipad Help Sessions for older people, Citizens’ Advice Sessions, a Youth Club, an over 60s club and Housing Surgery.
 We are always looking for new ideas, so please let us have your ideas!

-We also invite community-minded people with expertise in sports, hobbies, crafts, music and other interests to consider hiring the Centre to pass on their skills.
+We also invite community-minded people with expertise in sports, hobbies, therapies, crafts, music and other interests to consider hiring the Centre to pass on their skills.
 The Centre is also ideal for parties fur the under 10s and we welcome enquiries from local residents.

 The benefits of the Centre are enormous, and they all point to a greater sense of belonging, sharing and learning.